TiCrispum/video-streaming-node/README.md

 And then tag `docker tag video-streaming-node ticrispum.azurecr.io/video-streaming-node:latest` (private) or `docker tag video-streaming-node khalilswdp/video-streaming-node:latest` (public) and push the locally built image to the registry:
 `docker push ticrispum.azurecr.io/video-streaming-node:latest ` or `docker push khalilswdp/video-streaming-node:latest `

+## Using Docker Compose:
+Type `docker compose up --build` to run the application